SageJames/Web3-Hub/Events/README.md

 # Events

 ## About
-These are alternative events that are not conferneces.
+These are alternative events that are not conferences.

 ## Event Links
 - To Be Determined at a Later Date